Basic Decision Analysis

 As the world’s problems, both private and public, become more complex and more global, decision analysis has an increasingly important role to play to help decision makers gain a greater understanding of the problems they face and the environment in which those problems must be addressed.
 This course aims to make decision analysis more understandable and therefore become more accessible for potential decision makers.

 Prior Knowledge: Should be familiar with basic operations of Excel.
-If not, a short course ‘Introduction to Spreadsheet-based Data Analytics’ is recommended prior to taking this course.
+If not, a short course ‘Basic Data Analytics’ is recommended prior to taking this course.

 Duration: Three days